Big Garden Birdwatch 2018

 The underneath of the wings have a pattern of dots quite similar to the Common Blue.

 As is so often the case with butterflies, the female is much drabber.
 We saw mainly males today, but that could be just that they are easier to spot with their bright colouring.
 The few females we did see were often being pursued by more than one admirer.
-This one was having a quick rest between suitors.

 Small Copper